![]() |

 Temperatures can peak to minus 5°C in winter and 43°C in summer.

-The unforgiving desert elements are clearly evident in this Karoo National Park landscape
+The unforgiving desert elements are clearly evident in this Karoo Nature Reserve landscape

 The rainfall gets even less towards the north-west.
 In the upper Karoo it rains on average less than 200mm per year, which makes it an arid, semi-desert zone (meaning that precipitation is less than the rate of evaporation).

-Lonely windmill in the Great Karoo pumping up precious water from underground
+Lonely windmill in the Karoo pumping up precious water from underground

 copyright © South African tourism